neutrons/garnet/docs/source/design/reduction_plan_mvp.rst

     #. unique name among the reduction plan list
     #. run range format
     #. datasource file path format
+    #. file format of every file in calibration, vanadium and ub sections

 In case the selected reduction plan is in an invalid state, the next steps buttons/tabs are deactivated.
 A reduction plan is created only and only if is in a valid state.